ropensci/bowerbird/README.md

 bb_sync(cf)
 ```

 Congratulations!
-You now have your own copy of your chosen data sets.
+You now have your own local copy of your chosen data sets.

 The pre-packaged environmental data sources can be read, manipulated, and plotted using a range of other R packages, including [RAADTools](https://github.com/AustralianAntarcticDivision/raadtools) and [raster](https://cran.r-project.org/package=raster).